cloudmesh/cloudmesh-mpi/examples/sort/README.md

 This would run the multiprocessing mergesort algorithm on arrays of size 10000000 for the user gregor. run.py will automatically calculate the number of processors $n$ for the user and run $repeat$ times using each number 1 to $n$ of processors.

-In the example above, $repeat = 1$, so the algorithm will run only once on for each number of processors from 1 to $n$.
+In the example above, $`repeat = 1`$, so the algorithm will run only once on for each number of processors from 1 to $n$.
 Note that the algorithm will run a total of $n \times repeat$ times.

 run.py runs the mergesort to generate data, which is collected using StopWatch.
 This data is stored in a specified log file named after the user.